rcgsheffield/bee_track/README.md

 This must be done after running aravissetup because some of the python modules rely on some of the installs when installing aravis.

+To set the device id file, make a new file called 'device_id.txt' in the `~/bee_track/webinterface` folder, with a single number in, on one line (e.g. 1015).

 # Running Beetrack from command line

 Make sure you are in virtual environment where all the installs have occured